-My research projects focus on how disruptions to social contexts impact fertility, family structures, and health in the United States and Mexico.
-One of my lines of research focuses on the relationship between the opioid epidemic and family formation and structures in the United States.
-Another line of research assesses the effect of community violence on family formation and stability in Mexico.
-A third set of projects looks at the consequences of the COVID-19 pandemic on infant and maternal health in Mexico.
-I am also working on several projects looking at patterns of inequality in contraceptive use, pregnancy intentions, and reproductive autonomy in the United States.
+A large part of my work focuses on the demographic and health consequences of disruptions to social contexts in the United States and Mexico.
+One of my lines of research investigates the relationship between the opioid epidemic and fertility, family formation, and family structures in the United States.
+Another set of projects assesses the effect of community violence on reproductive health and family formation and stability in Mexico.
+A separate area of interest focuses on the consequences of the COVID-19 pandemic on infant and maternal health in that same country.
+In addition, I am conducting work on inequality in knowledge about contraception, pregnancy intentions, and reproductive autonomy in the United States.

 In addition to my academic activities, I have experience conducting research applied to public policy evaluations in low and middle income countries.